clearlydefined/service/README.md

 If you do want to run the service locally, follow these steps.

-1. Clone the repo
+1. Clone this repo
 1. `cd` to the repo dir and run `npm install`
 1. Copy the `template.env.json` file to the **parent** directory of the repo and rename it to `env.json`.
-Ideally this repo is colocated with the other ClearlyDefined repos.
-You can share the `env.json` file.
-Just merge the two files.
-Some properties are meant to be shared.
+Ideally this repo is colocated with any other ClearlyDefined repos you might be using.
+You can share the `env.json` file but it always has to be in the parent folder of the repo.
+Just merge the files.
+Any colliding properties are meant to be shared.
+1. Clone the [harvested-data](https://github.com/clearlydefined/harvested-data.git) repo to get a mess of sample data.
+This is not strictly necessary but unless you have another source of ClearlyDefined harvest data, this is a great sample set.
+It changes over time and typically has data for the top 20 or so packages from supported different communities.
-1. After copying/merging, update the file to have the property values for your system.
+1. After cloning/copying/merging, update the `env.json` file to have the property values for your setup.
 See the [Configuration](#configuration) section for more details.
 1. Run `npm start`

 That results in the ClearlyDefined service starting up and listening for RESTful interaction at http://localhost:4000.
 See the [Configuration](#configuration) section for info on how to change the port.
 The REST APIs are (partially) described in the Swagger at http://localhost:4000/api-docs.
 The APIs fall in two main buckets: curation management, and data access.